June 1, 2018

-For the projects to operate with uncertainty and changing requirements there is need for quick iteration and feedback on the tasks completed to make sure that the current efforts are aligned with the customer needs.
+For the projects to operate with uncertainty and changing requirements, there is a need for quick iteration and feedback on the tasks completed to make sure that the current efforts are aligned with the customer needs.

 The ability to deliver software in an iterative manner provides the business more flexibility in terms of when a product or a particular feature is delivered to the user.

-Agile practices focuses more on defining and prioritizing problems in close collaboration with the developers, designers and clients.
+Agile practices focus more on defining and prioritizing problems in close collaboration with the developers, designers and clients.
 High upfront effort in designing, documentation and contracts is against the agile manifesto.

-Agile practices require flexibility, availability, quick paced with quality, frequent reviews which asks for significant culture shift in the organization.
-For example the stakeholders need to available for review session, the sales and marketing team need to open about the possibility of changing requirements, the management needs to understand that the requirement are implemented priority driven rather than opinion driven.
+Agile practices require flexibility, availability, quick-paced with quality, frequent reviews that ask for a significant culture shift in the organization.
+For example, the stakeholders need to available for a review session, the sales and marketing team need to open about the possibility of changing requirements, the management needs to understand that the requirement is implemented priority-driven rather than opinion driven.

 Changing to agile practices requires more focused and strong inter-communication amongst interdisciplinary teams.
-Regular interaction of testing team, design team and development team at regular interval working together as an integral team is quite pre-requisite for delivering quality product.
+Regular interaction of the testing team, design team, and development team at regular intervals working together as an integral team is quite pre-requisite for delivering a quality product.

 One of the major areas of concern in adopting DevOps is quality assurance.
 As the QA team is unaware of the tools and practices used by DevOps for speeding up the development process and the developers choose speed many a times over security, issues like necessary scans and code checks may be skipped out.

 Agile teams depend on automated builds, continuous integration and continuous delivery.
-DevOps teams use tool with various metrics, configuration management and monitoring schemes, virtualization and cloud computing.
+DevOps teams use tools with various metrics, configuration management and monitoring schemes, virtualization and cloud computing.

-Agile practices might sometimes lead delayed deliverables, incompatible components resulting from the disparate scrums or teams and new feature breaking the old ones.
-One of the important reason for these problems is lack of adequate communication and consistency.
-This is where DevOps can help bringing in consistency, faster delivery and smooth coordination with both amongst themselves and also the developers, operation teams & various other departmental teams.
+Agile practices might sometimes lead to delayed deliverables, incompatible components resulting from the disparate scrums or teams and new features breaking the old ones.
+One of the important reasons for these problems is the lack of adequate communication and consistency.
+This is where DevOps can help to bring in consistency, faster delivery and smooth coordination with both amongst themselves and also the developers, operation teams & various other departmental teams.

-Agile involves cross-functional teams like designer, tester and developer.
-DevOps takes this ahead by adding operations person who for transition from development to deployment.
-DevOps brings in automation of processes and thus transparency amongst the teams.
+Agile involves cross-functional teams like a designer, tester and developer.
+DevOps takes this ahead by adding operations person who for the transition from development to deployment.
+DevOps brings in the automation of processes and thus transparency amongst the teams.

 Agile encourages how we think about development, instead of making larger changes it advocates smaller but manageable changes that eventually leads to a bigger change.
 DevOps can help bring in this cultural change within the organization, through communication and maintaining stability with flexibility.

-Though Agile and DevOps help make the development to deployment process more efficient, but it is important to know where the differences are.
+Though Agile and DevOps help makes the development to deployment process more efficient, it is important to know where the differences are.

-Agile requires frequent deployment of code whereas DevOps is more concerned with appropriate deployment of the code.
+Agile requires the frequent deployment of code whereas DevOps is more concerned with the appropriate deployment of the code.

-Agile approach follows daily informal meeting discussing the projects daily updates and goals which means it isn’t very document intensive.
-The DevOps on the other hand don’t have frequent meeting but have extensive meeting which needs to be documented in order to communicate effectively their understanding and the plan of execution.
+The agile approach follows daily informal meeting discussing the projects daily updates and goals which means it isn’t very document-intensive.
+The DevOps, on the other hand, don’t have a frequent meeting but have an extensive meeting that needs to be documented in order to communicate effectively their understanding and the plan of execution.
 DevOps require the design documents and requirement document in order to fully understand a software release.

 Small teams is one of the foundations of Agile practices which enable faster move and accept flexibility.
 DevOps on the other hand, have multiple teams that work together each team practicing different processes.